ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 ## Switch Association during MBB

-Below, we give an example to illustrate how a Tunnel goes through MBB and switches from Association A to Association B.
+The following example illustrates how a Tunnel goes through MBB and switches from Association A to Association B.

 Each new LSP (identified by the LSP-ID) does not inherit the